Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 You can find the formula in the Canada Education Savings Regulations 11(4) (b).

-Note: It may be possible to repay only the incentives that do not satisfy all conditions for an eligible transfer under the pre‑transfer repayment policy.
-For more information, refer to 9.3.4.
-Making pre‑transfer repayments to avoid ineligible transfers later in this chapter.
+Note: It may be possible to repay only the incentives that don't satisfy all conditions for an eligible transfer under the pre‑transfer repayment policy.
+For more information, refer to section 9.3.4.
+Making pre‑transfer repayments to avoid ineligible transfers.

 Submitting repayment transactions for ineligible transfers, when submitting repayment information to ESDC, RESP promoters must submit the following transaction to the CESP system: